 For images of Evans' Home under construction being transformed to the present day Butler Gallery see Brian Cregan Photography Commission

-Butler Gallery has four collection galleries highlighting our extensive and important Collection of 20th Century Irish art, a wing dedicated to renowned Kilkenny artists Tony O’Malley & Jane O’Malley, a large contemporary art gallery, a Learning Centre, a Digital Gallery and beautiful gardens which include a sculpture garden featuring Byzantine a work by artist Janet Mullarney, a children’s garden, a wildflower garden and an archaeology garden.
+Butler Gallery has four collection galleries highlighting our extensive and important Collection of 20th Century Irish art, a wing dedicated to renowned Kilkenny artists Tony O’Malley & Jane O’Malley, a large contemporary art gallery, a Learning Centre, a Digital Gallery and beautiful gardens which include a sculpture garden featuring Byzantine a work by artist Janet Mullarney, a wildflower garden and an archaeology garden.

-In our intimate secret garden setting you can enjoy refreshments from our café, MUSE coffee + food, with views of medieval St John’s Priory.
+In our intimate garden setting you can enjoy refreshments from our café, MUSE coffee + food, with views of medieval St John’s Priory.